INDICATION

 • If CRS is suspected, manage according to the recommendations in the full Prescribing Information

-• If concurrent CRS is suspected during an NT event, manage CRS according to the recommendations in the full Prescribing Information
+• If concurrent CRS is suspected during a neurologic toxicity event, manage CRS according to the recommendations in the full Prescribing Information

 • Ensure that a minimum of 2 doses of tocilizumab per patient are available prior to infusion of ABECMA